adipiz99/adipiz99/README.md

 - 🔭 I’m currently working on [genetic algorithms in FLY Language](https://github.com/fly-language)

-- 🌱 I’m currently learning **Compilers, Cloud Computing basics and Cloud Security**
+- 🌱 I’m currently learning **Cybersecurity, Secure Programming and Concurrent Programming on Cloud**

 - 📫 How to reach me **a.dipierno99@gmail.com**